 - At first, they seem to protect.

-Does the protection compensate for more accidents?
+Does the low-impact protection compensate for the increased risk of accidents?